Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Repeated interaction scheme: Micromaser model

-where $\hat{H}_I$ is the time independent interaction Hamiltonian in the interaction picture and $\mbox{Tr at}$ is the partial trace operation over atomic degrees of freedom.
+where the dot means the time derivative. $\hat{H}_I$ is the Hamiltonian in the interaction picture and $\mbox{Tr}_a$ is the partial trace operation over the atomic degrees of freedom.

-Here, $\rho(t)$ is the density matrix representing the overall system such that $\rho=\rho_{at}\otimes\rho_f$ where $\rho_{at}$ is the atomic and $\rho_f$ is the field density matrix.
-For the case of thermal reservoir of two-level atoms resonant interaction Hamiltonian and corresponding matrix representation reads
+$\rho(t)$ is the density matrix of the overall system so that $\rho=\rho_{a}\otimes\rho_f$ and $\rho_{a}$ is the atomic density matrix.
+This means that before each interaction the state of the cavity-field has no correlations with the incoming two-level atom.